elileinkram/_feedstack_web/README.md

 A post with a higher ranking will be served before a post with a lower ranking.

 The ranking of a post is calculated by the computeRanking function.
-You can write your own computeRanking function to program the feed to show posts that you want to see.
+You can program the computeRanking function to show you posts that you want to see.

 The function takes in 3 classes as input.